 Arguably the progenitor to modern high fantasy epics, The Lord of the Rings books by J.R.R.
 Tolkien have left an indelible remark on modern popular culture.
 It is not always an easy task to recreate such revered works on the big screen and many have tried and failed spectacularly.
 However, one film series that managed to go above and beyond the expectations is New Zealand filmmaking virtuoso Peter Jackson’s original ‘Lord of the Rings’ trilogy, which set the gold standard for fantasy novel film adaptations.
 The trilogy kicked off with 2001’s ‘The Lord of the Rings: The Fellowship of the Ring’, which broke all sorts of box office records on its way to thirteen Academy Awards nominations, winning four of them.
 Today, the film is considered one of the greatest fantasy movies of all time.

-The story line of ‘The Lord of the Rings: The Fellowship of the Ring’ centers around an ancient ring of great power, which is unearthed after a period of centuries.
+The storyline of ‘The Lord of the Rings: The Fellowship of the Ring’ centers around an ancient ring of great power, which is unearthed after a period of centuries.
 It falls upon a determined little hobbit named Bilbo Baggins to take the ring to the Cracks of Doom in order to destroy it before it is lost to the clutches of the Dark Lord Sauron.
 To aid in him in his all important quest are Gandalf, the legendary wizard; Legolas, the sure of aim Elf; Gimli the Dwarf, Aragorn, Ranger of the North; Boromir, the valiant warrior, and fellow hobbits Merry, Pippin, and Samwise.
 The group must soldier on in the face of grave dangers and high stakes involving the very fate of the world itself.

-If you were wondering where was ‘The Lord of the Rings: The Fellowship of the Ring’ filmed, read on to find out everything we know.
+If you were wondering where ‘The Lord of the Rings: The Fellowship of the Ring’ was filmed, read on to find out everything we know.

 The Lord of the Rings: The Fellowship of the Ring Filming Locations

 The epic adventures of Bilbo Baggins, Gandalf the Grey, Legolas the Elf, and their friends take place in the fantastical realm of Middle Earth.
 Middle Earth serves as the backdrop for many of Tolkien’s greatest works.
 The region lies in the north of the continent of Arda.
-Middle Earth is inspired by parts of our real world, including temperate England, Mediterranean Italy, deserts of North Africa, the steppes of Southern Russia.
+Middle Earth is inspired by parts of our real world, including temperate England, Mediterranean Italy, the deserts of North Africa, and the steppes of Southern Russia.
 It was certainly a very critical decision to choose the appropriate filming spot for the movie since the realm of Middle Earth is as prominent of a character as any other in the series.

 Peter Jackson decided to film ‘The Lord of the Rings: The Fellowship of the Ring’ entirely in his native country of New Zealand, which basically became a home for the filming of the entire trilogy.
-The film also made extensive use of digital, practical and makeup effects to recreate the fantastical Middle Earth in earthly New Zealand.
+The film also made extensive use of digital, practical, and makeup effects to recreate the fantastical Middle Earth in earthly New Zealand.
 The effective use of these filmmaking techniques eventually won the film Academy Awards for both Best Makeup and Best Visual Effects.

 Check out this picture of the cast of the film along with director Peter Jackson: